-Currently, hot topics of conversation include the continued implementation of Uruguay's groundbreaking marijuana law, the revitalization of the Ciudad Vieja and the bright future prospects of Uruguay's national football team.
+Current topics of conversation in Uruguay include the continued implementation of the country's groundbreaking marijuana law, the revitalization of Montevideo's Ciudad Vieja and the bright future prospects of Uruguay's national soccer team.

-Montevideo's Ciudad Vieja has seen a surge of revitalization in the past two years as municipal-government efforts to eliminate petty crime in the neighborhood have begun to bear fruit.
+Montevideo's Ciudad Vieja has seen a surge of revitalization in recent years as municipal-government efforts to eliminate petty crime in the neighborhood have begun to bear fruit.
 Several new restaurants and hotels have moved in, and businesses are keeping longer hours as concerns about security have waned.
 This has all translated into an uptick in tourism to Montevideo's historic center.